Layer7-Community/graphman-client/README.md

 - Keys (Keystore entries used for example by listeners)
 - Secrets (Secure Passwords and SSH keys)

-A encryption passphrase provided by the graphman requester is used to encrypt and decrype these secrets.
+A encryption passphrase provided by the graphman requester is used to encrypt and decrypt these secrets.
 This encryption passphrase is set with HTTP header name `l7-passphrase`.
 If missing, graphman will use its local master passphrase to encrypt/decrypt these secrets.
 When using the utils .sh scripts provided, the encryption passphrase is read from the local target.properties.